- Parts of Stockholm Cathedral date back to the early 14th century

 Historically, the church has been much more than a place of worship.
 Especially in medieval Stockholm and later during the 17th and 18th century, it played an important role in various aspects of life.

 Graves located under the floor of Stockholm Cathedral used to be among the most prominent last resting places in the country and were, therefore, in high demand.
-They used to change tenants often and burials with everything they involve hence became an important source of income for the church.
+They used to change tenants often and burials with everything they involved hence became an important source of income for the church.

 This was not without consequences, though.
 And they were often unpleasant at that.
 Already in the 1500s, the clergy commonly complained about the quality of air in the church, especially during summer when the odours coming from the graves right under the floor were the most unbearable.
 The situation did not change before the 18th century when all graves were eventually emptied and would no longer be available for rent.